 Up at the northern end of Central Park there is a pond that is called the Harlem Meer, from the days when Harlem was the home of relatively well-to-do Dutch immigrants.
-Harlem with its extremely varied history begins at 96th Street and reaches up north through Washington Heights with Columbia University and up to where Harlem River turns west to join the Hudson.
-Its area is defined by Hudson River in the west and the south-north bound Harlem River in the east.
+Harlem with its extremely varied history begins at 96th Street and reaches up north through Washington Heights with Columbia University and up to where Harlem River leaves the Hudson.
+Its area is defined by the Hudson River in the west and the Harlem River in the east.

 Now we are in a different world.
 Even though some charming old buildings from earlier and wealthier days are still around, the street views are generally anything but up-scale.
 Mostly it looks drab.
 Poverty is screaming at you from the facades of the buildings and from the sad sights of dirt and decay.
 On coming in on the New Haven railroad from New Rochelle, the train passes through a long stretch of Harlem and the sights of abandoned buildings, empty windows with no glass, empty streets and generally run-down sights give the impression of a city emptied after a war or after an enormous city-wide riot.